Aimar-Goni/AG_AIMedievalSim/README.md

 **Date:** 19/05/2025

 **Repository Link:** https://github.com/Aimar-Goni/AG_AIMedievalSim <br>
-**Itch.io Build Link:** *(Add link)*
+**Itch.io Build Link:** [Build](https://elgoni64.itch.io/medieval-simulation)

 ### Project Outline

 AG_AIMedievalSim is an ambitious simulation project developed within Unreal Engine 5, designed to explore complex AI-driven behaviors.
 The core concept revolves around creating a multi-agent system where AI characters, or "pawns," autonomously manage their needs, execute tasks, and interact with a persistent world.
 The purpose extends beyond a simple game; it aims to serve as a flexible framework or plugin-set (`AlesAndFables` and `CustomMovementPlugin`), enabling users to rapidly prototype and deploy sophisticated AI simulations.
 This involves pawns that can gather resources like wood, berries, and water, construct buildings, farm, and engage in leisure activities, all while responding to emergent world states and system defined quests.

 ![alt text](https://raw.githubusercontent.com/Aimar-Goni/AG_AIMedievalSim/main/Images/image-1.png)
-[FIG DESC: Figure 1.
+[Figure 1.
 Overview of the AG_AIMedievalSim environment, showcasing AI pawns engaged in various activities, highlighting the dynamic nature of the simulation.]

 The initial goals for AG_AIMedievalSim were multi-faceted:
 1.  **Develop Robust AI Agents:**